 Turkey production is a popular aspect of poultry farming that comes with plenty of opportunities for agribusiness starters to venture in to meet the demand for a good source of quality protein.

-To better understand the life of a turkey and gain knowledge about raising turkeys from day old till maturity, we had an online training on the 26th of August, 2020.
-There, Mr Opeyemi Afeluyi, the facilitator discussed on the general management practices in turkey production.
+Therefore, to ensure farmers had a better understanding of the life of turkey and also to gain knowledge about raising turkeys from day old till maturity was the aim of our online training on the 26th of August, 2020.
+Our facilitator for the training, Mr Opeyemi Afeluyi, discussed on the general management practices in turkey production.

 Meet the Facilitator

-Mr Opeyemi is a successful Graduate Animal Scientist, Chief Consultant at DIY Agric Consult.
-He is also a Writer and a Blogger.
+Mr Opeyemi is a successful Graduate Animal Scientist, Chief Consultant at DIY Agric Consult and he is also a Writer and a Blogger.

 He started his journey of poultry farming at the age of six, and he is now known for his knack for teaching Sustainable Agriculture in its basic form.